 In 2017, the hepatitis B vaccine was included in the Norwegian Childhood Immunisation Programme.
 The first vaccination coverage for an entire year's birth cohort for this vaccine will be available during 2020 as part of the vaccination coverage statistics for 2-year-olds.

 During the period 1990-2016, the hepatitis B vaccine was only offered to infants whose parents come from countries where the disease is common, so the vast majority of Norwegian infants have not been vaccinated.
 Vaccination was offered to the children of parents from countries with medium to high prevalence of hepatitis B, including all African and Asian countries, Russia, some Eastern European countries, South American countries and some countries in Western Europe.
 During this period, the level of coverage could not be calculated due to the inaccessibility of data on the number of children in the target population.
 The percentage of children in each birth cohort who received at least one dose of the hepatitis B vaccine has been reported; this percentage was around 28-36 per cent.

 From and including 2017, hepatitis B was included in the Norwegian Childhood Immunisation Programme.
 The vaccination coverage will be reported for the first time in 2020, as part of the vaccination coverage statistics for 2-year-olds.
-The Norwegian Childhood Immunisation Programme’s level of coverage for 2-year-olds for the other components in the combination vaccine (e.g. diphtheria and pertussis were 97% in 2017 and 96% in 2018.
+The Norwegian Childhood Immunisation Programme’s level of coverage for 2-year-olds for the other components in the combination vaccine (e.g. diphtheria and pertussis were 97% in 2017, 96% in 2018 and 97% in 2019.

 Data source: Norwegian Immunisation Registry SYSVAK